1. Charge card

 1.1 What is a charge card?

-Whether you want to charge at home, at a public charge point or at work, you will always need a charge card.
+Whether you want to charge at home, at a public charge point or at work, you will always need a charge card if you want your charging costs to be paid by your employer.
 A charge card is a card used to start and end a charging session.
 The card contains an RFID chip that communicates with the charging station's RFID reader.

 Never place your charge card on a wireless charger (e.g. in your car) and never keep it near a payment terminal.
 This disrupts the RFID chip and makes the charge card inoperable !